 This interpolation is based on the following four assumptions:

 - f(0) = x1

 - f(1) = x2

 This ensures that the interpolated function pass through all four points.
 However, this function has to be expected to have a discontionuous derivative at the connection points (this might appear as hard edges in the resulting interpolated curve).

 For audio interpolation purposes the function in Foundation is probably preferable, as it is expected to introduce less artificial spectral noise.

-#6 Updated by Trond Lossius almost 7 years ago
+#6 Updated by Trond Lossius about 7 years ago

 Here are the calculations involved, documented for posterity: